 I stoke the fire, fight the urge to do a job search, and settle in to write a few thousand words.
 It is gratifying, but not sustaining.
 Compromising my relationship in the name of art is what truly frightens me, and that is why I must acknowledge the sacrifices my husband makes every day.
 The frosty mornings, the frustrations of day labor, and the tired joints and bones are all reasons why I ask myself, each day, “Is it worth it?”

 Nick never ushers a single complaint.
 He checks the wood box to see if it is full, and the woodpile he “did not stack for nothing.”
 He helps fold laundry and cook dinner.
 His little labors of love lack nothing.

 To speak of all things is to find value in the details that at their most basic level are connected, and therefore essential.
-These events and decision that may appear separate and isolated, fold into each other to enrich our lives and give us a more thoughtful resolve as we take on each day.
+These events and decisions that may appear separate and isolated, fold into each other to enrich our lives and give us a more thoughtful resolve, as we take on each day.

 The vacuum, the air, and the fire — one cannot exist without the other.
 Just as one cannot just chock a stove full and strike a match.